Skip to content

 One closeup area of artwork created at post-march eventAnother closeup area of the artwork created at post-march event

 The group brought in feelings which for some participants were too hard to name, but were referred to as purple, pink and red.
-Participants were encouraged to work with those colours as expression of the feelings around Gender Based Violence.
+Participants were encouraged to work with those colours as expression of the feelings around GBV.
 This turned into a pluralistic space with many voices exploring their personal circumstances through the prism of socio-politics, gender, race, and the unconscious.

 The whole piece was assembled by the participants there and then, and it resulted in creating a dynamic work, exploding with personal statements and emotions which from ‘I’ morphed into ‘Us’.